-Robert E. Clarke serves as legal counsel and director of European advocacy for ADF International at its office in Vienna, Austria.
+Robert Clarke serves as legal counsel and director of European advocacy for ADF International at its office in Vienna, Austria.
 He specializes in religious freedom issues and cases before the European Court of Human Rights as well as leading efforts across Europe in defence of life, family, and religious freedom.
-Prior to joining ADF International, Clarke was in-house counsel for the Nursing and Midwifery Council in London, prosecuting cases of medical misconduct.
+Prior to joining ADF International, Clarke was counsel for the Nursing and Midwifery Council in London, prosecuting cases of medical misconduct.
 He qualified as a barrister at 2 Bedford Row in London, specializing in criminal and regulatory law.

 Clarke earned his LL.B with American law from the University of Nottingham with honours in 2012, having spent one year at the University of Virginia School of Law.
 He also completed the Bar Professional Training Course at Nottingham Law School.
 Clarke completed the ADF leadership development program to become a Blackstone Fellow in 2011.
 He is qualified as a barrister and is admitted to the Bar of England and Wales.

 Clarke is also the editor of a book, The ‘Conscience of Europe?’: Navigating Shifting Tides at the European Court of Human Rights (Kairos, 2017).